kaly-d/InternalARMTemplates/README.md

 ***

-### Scenario 11: Logic App Standard hosted on VNET-enabled Storage Account with User-Assigned Managed Identity, integrated with a SQL Server with Public Access set to Selected networks and IPs
+### Scenario 11: Logic App Standard hosted on Firewall-enabled Storage Account with User-Assigned Managed Identity, integrated with a SQL Server with Public Access set to Selected networks and IPs
 🧱 | 🗂️

 | Deployment File | Quick Deploy |